Tag Archives: RB9

 • One, some, or all of your company’s business units

-Search results listings include all of the search categories plus invoice number, amount, and balance.
-You can sort your results in the grid by one or more columns in ascending or descending order (but when you exit the function, RB9 will revert back to the default order).
+Search results listings include all of the search categories plus the invoice number, amount, and balance.
+You can sort your results in the grid by one or more columns in ascending or descending order (but when you exit the function RB9 will revert back to the default order).
 Export the list as an Excel spreadsheet or a CSV (comma-separated values) file to edit, share, archive, or print.

 Customize letters